 Yes, all our Dura Lock® Pilings are warrantied for the life of your home, and the warranty automatically transfers to all future owners.
 Our warranty is a simple one-page document that doesn’t contain any fine print and no transfer fees.
 The bottom line is if you call us, we’ll be there.

 Our warranty is one of the few left out there in the industry that doesn’t contain language to void or cancel the warranty for sewer leaks, or if the warranty isn’t transferred to the new owner within 30 days.
-This warranty is backed by a company in business for 35 years and with an A+ rating from the BBB.
+Our warranty is backed by a company in business for over 40 years and with an A+ rating from the BBB.

-We are proudly in our 35th year.
-Dura Pier began over three decades ago out of our father’s foundation repair business.
+We have proudly served Texas for over 40 years.
+Dura Pier began over four decades ago out of our father’s foundation repair business.
 His business began out of his father’s.
 We are proud to be the 3rd generation serving the Houston area and are in the process of training the 4th generation.

 Dura Pier offers cost-effective options for budget friendly-options.
 Our team also offers financing solutions.
 Generally speaking, most jobs cost anywhere from $3,500-$8,000.
 We do it right the first time and our warranty guarantees our work, so you won’t have to pay more down the road.